hipe/tmx/lib/skylab/snag/doc/issues/055-the-API-action-narrative.md

 ### bridging this gap: events :#note-136

-in the new event model all of the callbacks ("channels") pertinent to a given e.g action are encapsulated within a single listener object, whose only purpose is to hold this aggregation and receive events around it, and send them out to somewhere else (or whatever).
+in the new event model all of the callbacks ("channels") pertinent to a given e.g action are encapsulated within a single delegate object, whose only purpose is to hold this aggregation and receive events around it, and send them out to somewhere else (or whatever).

-in the old event model we would either treat the action object itself as a listener or one-by-one pass its callbacks as arguments to various calls.
+in the old event model we would either treat the action object itself as a delegate or one-by-one pass its callbacks as arguments to various calls.

 the newer way is better because separation of concerns.

-to go from old to new we need to end up with an object that looks like a new-style listener but sends what it receives off to the old-style handlers.
+to go from old to new we need to end up with an object that looks like a new-style delegate but sends what it receives off to the old-style handlers.